 This depends on the local government area in which you reside.
 STHL is currently regulated in some local government areas through the planning system.
 While local councils can generally determine the land use planning controls for STHL through their LEPs, few LEPs in NSW refer specifically to STHL.
 Please contact your council to get more information in relation to STHL provisions in your council’s LEP.

-You can make a submission to let the government know what you think.
-In determining what the policy framework might look like there are a range of stakeholders that we would like to hear from including local councils, homeowners, tenants and holidaymakers, affected neighbours, strata corporations, STHL businesses, traditional accommodation operators and other downstream businesses.
+We thank everyone who has taken to the time to make a submission.
+All feedback is now being considered.
+In determining what the policy framework might look like there were a range of stakeholders that wished to hear from including local councils, homeowners, tenants and holidaymakers, affected neighbours, strata corporations, STHL businesses, traditional accommodation operators and other downstream businesses.